chrislowles/bog/README.md

 # bog (ublue/fedora atomic image)
 A standard minimal GNOME/GDM system that uses flatpak/distrobox for daily operations (also root-installed Steam)

-I plan on using this to build an NVIDIA image soon so stay tuned :)

 ## Installation

 ### Method 1: `sudo bootc switch`
-One such method of switching to `bog` is by typing the below command into the terminal of your existing Fedora Atomic system:
+One such method of switching to `bog` is by typing the below command into the terminal of an existing Fedora Atomic system:
 ```bash
 sudo bootc switch ghcr.io/chrislowles/bog:latest
 ```